domin746826/dotfiles/README.md

 ```bash
 ./swayStart.sh
 ```
-These dotfiles are optimized for my laptop as you can see in swayStart.sh.
+These dotfiles are optimized for my Intel CPU + Nvidia GPU laptop as you can see in swayStart.sh.
 If sway doesn't work using ./swayStart.sh, remove these lines:
 ```bash
 export WLR_RENDERER=vulkan
 export _GL_GSYNC_ALLOWED=0